JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 ### Prerequisites for adding more runners

 - The Qodana plugin for teamCity is installed.
-- The Clone Finder plugin for teamCity is installed.
+- The Clone Finder or License Audit plugins for teamCity are installed as necessary.

 ## Advanced configuration